abetusk/dev/projects/laser-spike/laser-spike.md

 All wires that aren't soldered directly to proto-boards are stranded.
 With the exception of some of the battery wiring, all wire is 25 AWG.
-Where possible wires are put into a wire shroud to make sure they don't get tangles.
+Where possible wires are put into a wire shroud to make sure they don't get tangled.

 Except for the direct connections to the lasers, all headers are JST 2.5mm, locking and oriented.